Blue Frog 22 Bar Rescue Update (The Local) – Still Open Today?

 Plus, thanks to the changes from Chef Capon and Jason Baldacci, the customers love the beer and new food.

-So was the Blue Frog 22 Bar Rescue visit a long-term success?
-Keep reading our update to learn what happened next and if it’s still open in 2024 and beyond.
+Keep reading my update to learn what happened next and if this Chicago bar is still open in 2024 and beyond.

 The Local Update - What Happened Next?